Skip to main content

 Programme UpdateTurkey·5 May 2026

-Turkey Citizenship by Investment 2026: Real Estate Route Update
+Turkey CBI: Real Estate Route 2026

 Turkey's USD 400,000 real estate threshold has held firm for 2026, but new TAPU registration requirements and foreign buyer restrictions in certain municipalities are changing where investors can qualify.
 Full update.